-In our nationally-approved School Psychology program, we emphasize the development of this deep understanding of children, families, and schools as well as the development of these effective relational and communication skills.
+In our nationally-approved school psychology program, we emphasize the development of this deep understanding of children, families, and schools as well as the development of these effective relational and communication skills.
 Through coursework and practica in counseling, consultation, assessment, and intervention, our students learn to work effectively with individual children, whole families, special education teams, as well as whole school communities to help create learning environments that foster the healthy development of all children.

-Lewis & Clark's School Psychology program is approved by the National Association of School Psychologists (NASP) and has also been approved by the Oregon Teacher Standards and Practices Commission (TSPC) and National Council for Accreditation of Teacher Education (NCATE).
-Graduates of the School Psychology program earn the educational specialist degree (Ed.S.).
-Because of the School Psychology program's NASP approval, graduates are able to apply for the National Certificate of School Psychology (NCSP), enabling them to apply for licensure in many states offering reciprocity.
+Lewis & Clark's School Psychology program is approved by the National Association of School Psychologists (NASP) and has also been approved by the Oregon Teacher Standards and Practices Commission (TSPC) and the National Council for Accreditation of Teacher Education (NCATE).
+Graduates of the School Psychology program earn the Educational Specialist degree (Ed.S.) and are eligible to apply for the National Certificate of School Psychology (NCSP).
+Holders of the NCSP may be eligible for an abbreviated process as they apply for out-of-state school psychology licenses.